Director of Graduate Studies Chair, Vocal Studies Associate Professor of Music Mercer University Youth Choir

 Office: (478) 301-4167

 Prior to coming to Macon, Kosowski was a Teaching Fellow and Affiliate Artist at the University of Houston, Moores School of Music and served on the voice faculty at the University of Miami, Frost School of Music.
-Additionally, he has been a member of the performing faculty of the Berkshire Choral Festival in Sheffield, Massachusetts and in Prague, Czech Republic for six seasons.
-At the very beginning of his musical career, Kosowski was an elementary music specialist in the Atlanta (GA) Public Schools, and served as a children's choir director in a number of Atlanta area churches.
+Additionally, he has been a member of the performing faculty of the Berkshire Choral Festival in Sheffield (MA), Asheville (NC), Baltimore (MD), Fullerton/Los Angeles (CA), and in Prague, Czech Republic for eight seasons.

 Kosowski's oratorio credits include: Bach's Johannes-Passion (Evangelist and soloist), Mass in B minor, Magnificat and Kaffe-Kantate; Beethoven's Ninth Symphony; Britten's St. Nicolas and Rejoice in the Lamb; Haydn's Creation and Lord Nelson Mass; Handel's Messiah and Chandos Anthem 8 - O, Come Let Us Sing Unto the Lord; Orff's Carmina burana; Rossini's Petite Messe Solennelle; Schubert's Mass in E-flat and Mass in G; and Brubeck's La Fiesta de la Posada (performed with the Dave Brubeck Quartet and the Morristown Symphony Orchestra).

-As a professional chorister, he has sung with the Metropolitan Opera, the New York City National Opera, the Opera Orchestra of New York, the National Chorale, the Atlanta Opera, and the Choral Guild of Atlanta.
-He and his wife Mary Beth are currently professional choristers in Atlanta-based Coro Vocati.
+As a professional chorister, he has sung with the Metropolitan Opera, the New York City National Opera, the Opera Orchestra of New York, the National Chorale, the Atlanta Opera, the Choral Guild of Atlanta and most recently in the Atlanta-based ensemble, Coro Vocati.

 Kosowski recordings include P.D.Q.
 Bach's Oedipus Tex and Other Choral Calamities (Telarc) and A Christmas Potpourri with the Choral Guild of Atlanta (Newport Classics), and he can be seen on DVD in a delightful operatic version of A Room with a View (Burnside).

-Kosowski and his wife make their home in North Macon with their two children, Alex and Katie, both of whom attend Bibb County Schools.
+Kosowski and his wife make their home in North Macon with their two children, Alex and Katie.